Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 - Knowledge and training

-Letâs zoom in on each EEO category and what it includes.
+Letâs zoom in on what each one includes.

-Split into two groups, the first tier includes the highest level job title within a company.
+The first group includes the highest-level management job titles within a company.
 From Chief Executive Officers to Chief Financial Officers, these top-of-the-org-chart officials manage and create policies, define company strategies, and answer to the board of directors.

 Here are some common job titles that might fit under this classification: